Updated May 30, 2023

 - Section A: This section of the toolbar is to create a new page with the same Report.
 Pages can be switching from one to the other one.

 - Section B: This section will pick the pointer and Undo/Redo options available to take back or go forward to the performed action.
-This will be done either going for shortcut pressing CTRL+Z for Undo and CTRL+Y for Redo.
+This will be done either by going for shortcut pressing CTRL+Z for Undo and CTRL+Y for Redo.

 - Section C: This section is the most important one, where we can pick the type of chart/table/calendar/geographical and all.
 The chart selection can be changed at any point in time for the relevancy and convenience of the end-user.
 Knowing all the charts would help you to choose the most relevant one.

-- Section D: This section to insert the text boxes and images from your local computer and apply the same on the dashboard.
+- Section D: This section inserts the text boxes and images from your local computer and applies the same on the dashboard.

 - Section E: This section helps you pick the date range and set up the Dashboard filters.

 Step 7: Blending of the Data Sources

 Blending is a concept of joining two different data sources making through a primary/foreign key.
-This is to provide a relation between the data sources, so the operation performed on those will be on the same page level.
+This is to provide a relation between the data sources, so those operations will be on the same page level.
 This technique is commonly used in Data Visualization tools like Tableau and Power BI etc.